Asymptotic Syzygies of Weighted Projective Spaces

-An overarching theme is that extending results about syzygies from the standard to nonstandard settings often requires new methods and perspectives on the classical results.
-As we will show, extending the EEL Method to weighted projective spaces involves overcoming three key obstacles: (1) it may be necessary to consider multiple monomials per row of the Betti table, requiring that we carefully track which Betti entries correspond to each monomial and verify there is overlap, (2) the asymptotics depend on the modulus class of $d$ with respect to the degrees of the variables, meaning that multiple cases must be considered in order to classify all Veronese embeddings for a single weighted projective space, and (3) if, after Artinian reduction, the polynomial ring is nonstandard graded, individual monomials may yield nonzero blocks of Betti entries spanning multiple rows, which makes tracking the corresponding nonvanishing syzygies especially nuanced.
+An overarching theme is that extending results about syzygies from the standard to nonstandard graded setting often requires new methods and perspectives on the classical results.
+As we will show, extending the methods developed by \cite{EEL_2016} to weighted projective spaces involves overcoming three key obstacles: (1) unlike the original results, it will be necessary to consider multiple monomials for each row of the Betti table, requiring that we carefully track which Betti entries correspond to each monomial and show they overlap, (2) the size of the Betti table depends on the modulus class of $d$ with respect to the degrees of the variables, meaning that multiple cases must be considered in order to classify all Veronese embeddings for a single weighted projective space, and (3) individual monomials may yield nonzero blocks of Betti entries spanning multiple rows, which makes tracking the corresponding nonvanishing syzygies especially nuanced.
 We focus on weighted projective spaces of the form $\mathbb{P}(1^n,2)$ because this setting allows us to explore the novelties presented in (1) and (2) without the added complication of (3).

-This article is structured as follows: in Section \ref{section:eel}, we detail on the original Ein-Erman-Lazarsfeld Method and elaborate on the key differences arising from obstacle (1).
+This article is structured as follows: in Section \ref{section:eel}, we detail the original EEL Method and elaborate on the key differences arising from obstacle (1).
 In Section \ref{section:regularity}, we prove the regularity arguments necessary to bound the number of rows in Betti table for our setting and further outline obstacle (2).
 Section \ref{section:notation} sets notation for Section \ref{section:MainResults}, which contains our main results.
 Section \ref{section:MainResults} is partitioned into subsections, first discussing the $d$ odd case in detail through \ref{subsec:FrontResults}, \ref{subsec:BackResults}, and \ref{subsec:Overlap}, then applying the same methods for $d$ even in \ref{subsec:evenVerDeg}.
 Theorems \ref{Thrm:A} and \ref{thrm:preciseBoundsIntro} are shown in \ref{subsec:MainThrm}, but they heavily rely on results from the previous subsections.
-Lastly, in Section \ref{section:futureDir} we outline some additional challenges in extending these results to other weighted projective spaces, focusing on obstacle (3).
+Lastly, in Section \ref{section:futureDir}, we explore obstacle (3) by describing some additional challenges that arise when working with different weighted projective spaces.